edcarp/python-intermediate-esces/_episodes/03-index-slice-subset.md

 > ## Challenge - Queries
 >
-> 1. Select a subset of rows in the `surveys_df` DataFrame that contain data from
+> 1. Select a subset of rows in the `waves_df` DataFrame that contain data from
 >   the year 1999 and that contain weight values less than or equal to 8.
 How
 >   many rows did you end up with?
 What did your neighbor get?
 >